Murder of Rikki Neave

 Rikki Neave was a six-year-old boy who was murdered on 28 November 1994 by a 13-year-old boy, James Watson, in Peterborough, England.
-In 1996, his abusive mother, Ruth Neave, was tried and acquitted of his murder.
+In 1996, his mother, Ruth Neave, was tried and acquitted of his murder.
 Watson was convicted of the murder in 2022 after new DNA evidence was found.

 Murder

 Rikki Neave was born on 4 March 1988 and lived on the Welland Estate in Peterborough, Cambridgeshire, England.
 On 28 November 1994, he was strangled by a 13-year-old boy, James Watson.
 His naked corpse was found in woods next to the A15 road the following day.

 Investigation

 Ruth Neave

 At the time of the murder, Rikki's mother Ruth was the only adult living in the family house.
-She was hated by her neighbours due to her drug addiction and poor parenting, including physical abuse, which attracted visits by the police and social services during the early 1990s.
+Her neighbours shared that Ruth had a drug addiction and that her parenting skills were poor.
+She previously physically abused her children, claiming it was a form of discipline, and this attracted visits by the police and social services during the early 1990s.
 Many neighbours believed she had killed her son, and the police treated her as the prime suspect.
 In 1996, she was tried and acquitted of the murder.
 Before the trial, she had pleaded guilty to child cruelty offences, for which she was sentenced to seven years' imprisonment.
+Following her trial the police said they would not be looking for any other suspects related to Rikki's murder.

+In 2014 the head of the local major crime unit met with Ruth, to discuss the case's evidence.
+He decided to open a cold case investigation, believing that Ruth wasn't responsible for the murder.
+Upon reopening the investigation, they found numerous issues with the evidence in the case.
+The wheelie bin where Rikki's clothes had found had been lost, and there was no record that the bin had been forensically examined.
+However, the cold case unit did find fibre samples that had been taken from Rikki's clothes in 1994.
+DNA testing found not only Rikki's DNA on these samples, but James Watson's.